 In July 2018, Complete Crewing announced the appointment of a new CEO and majority owner, Dan Kantor.
 Complete Crewing went on to have a record year, and we look forward to making 2019 even better.
 We aren’t only excited for ourselves, either.
-A new year brings new opportunities and experiences for the entire Events and Meeting Industry.
+A new year brings new opportunities and experiences for the entire Events and Meeting Industry, and everyone in the labor and production services.
 Take a look at just a few changes on the horizon and get ready to experience events like never before.

 Face-to-Face Meetings Remain Important

 - 41% of marketers believe that events are the single-most effective marketing channel over digital advertising, e-mail marketing, and content marketing.
 This is a 32% increase from 2017.

 - 84% of leadership believes in-person events are a critical component of their company’s success.

 - 81% of marketers believe that in the upcoming years, live events will become increasingly important to their organization’s success.

 We are a social species.
 We like in-person interactions, we like new environments, and we like leaving the office.
 Live events with in-person attendance aren’t going away.
 Meetings will only grow more social as we continue celebrating creativity through communication, with a renewed focus on getting out of our seats and away from our computers.